zulu-05/dotfiles/ARCHITECTURE.md

 A minimal service file has a clear structure: an init function, a cleanup function, and a call to `service_register`.

+A key architectural principle is the distinction between service types.
+A `utility` service is expected to run, perform a one-time setup (like defining aliases), and exit immediately.
+In constrast, a `daemon` service is expected to launch a persistent, long-running background process.
+The core service manager (`00-core.sh`) monitors daemons differently, so it is crucial that services are registered with the correct type to prevent false-positive startup errors.
+The `auto-reload` service is a prime example, as it dynamically registers its type based on its configured method.

 ```bash
 # Example of a simple service definition (e.g., in 30-aliases.sh):